dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

 #6    Washington, DC, United States                95.34
 ```

-Now again, monster.com can't seem to find any jobs in Bermuda, surprisingly, but it also can't
+Now again, unfortunately monster.com can't find any jobs in Bermuda, but it also can't
  take Canada, so let's filter to US only and do some cleaning to prepare to run in the get_job_count function.

 ```r